 labels, bubble freer, and the bible of canning, the Ball Blue Book.
 It's

 much cheaper than buying the items separately.
-You'll never need anything else except jars & lids!
+You will never need anything else except jars & lids!
 To see

 more canners, of different styles, makes and prices, click here!For more information